 If so, call the Sonn Law Group at 305.912.3000 or contact us online using the short form below.
 We can help you recover your payments.

-CONSUMER ALERT: FTC obtains an injunction against Steven Dorfman and Simple Health Plans, alleging deceptive sales of health insurance policies; Health Insurance Innovations (HIIQ) terminates Simple Health as sales agent.
+CONSUMER ALERT: (November, 2018) The FTC obtains an injunction against Steven Dorfman and Simple Health Plans, alleging deceptive sales of health insurance policies; Health Insurance Innovations (HIIQ) terminates Simple Health as sales agent.

 Simple Health Plans: The Alleged Fraud

 On Thursday November 1st, the FTC filed a Temporary Restraining Order (TRO) against Simple Health Plans LLC, et al. in order to freeze the assets of the company.

 The Federal Trade Commission is working to permanently shut down Simple Health Plans LLC, which it asserts is a ‘sham’ health insurance provider whose owner, Steven Dorfman, has diverted millions of dollars for his own personal use.

 According to the FTC, Simple Health Plans was marketing itself to consumers as a provider of comprehensive insurance policies that were compliant with the Affordable Care Act.